- The award for the best super fund, according to…

 Around 80% of all Australians with superannuation accounts have their money invested in the default investment option of super funds.
 The default investment option is usually a ‘balanced’ or a ‘growth’ investment option (typically 60 to 80% invested in growth assets such as shares and property).
 The performance lists that you see in the newspapers usually rank the ‘balanced’ or ‘growth’ investment options of super funds because that is where most Australians have their super money.
 Most of the lists in this article rank the ‘balanced’ or ‘growth’ options.

-Note: According to SuperRatings, the median annual return for the default investment option for the five previous financial years were:
+Note: According to SuperRatings, the median annual return for the default investment option for the seven previous financial years were:

 - 2011/2012 financial year: 0.4% (gain)

 - 2010/2011 financial year: 8.7% (gain)

 - 2008/2009 financial year: negative 12.7% (investment loss)